Fourth power law

+Australian Road Research Board stated that the rule is a good approximation for rutting damage, but an exponent of 2 (rather than 4) is more appropriate to estimate fatigue cracking.

 Background

 At the beginning of the 1950s, the American Association of State Highway Officials (AASHO) dealt with the question of how the size of the axle load affects the service life of a road pavement.
 For this purpose, a test track was built in Ottawa, Illinois, which consisted of six loops, each with two lanes.
 The lanes were paved with both asphalt and concrete of varying thicknesses.
 In the two-year test, trucks with different axle loads then drove the roads almost continuously.
 The test was called the AASHO Road Test.

 When evaluating the series of tests, it was found that there is a connection between the thickness of the pavement, the number of load transfers and the axle load, and that these have a direct effect on the service life and condition of a road.
 The service life of the road is thereby reduced with approximately the fourth power of the axle load.

 The accuracy of the law of the fourth power is disputed among experts, since the test results depend on many other factors, such as climatic conditions, in addition to the factors mentioned above.